psf/requests-html/README.rst

     >>> r.html.search('Python is a {} language')[0]
     programming

-More complex CSS Selector example:
+More complex CSS Selector example (copied from Chrome dev tools):

  .. code-block:: pycon